lapatinn/kirjainlaatikko/README.md

 17.04:

 Fixed edit_review page.
 The previously selected information about the review will now show as default value.
 Outsourced register and login functions to users.py: Perhaps a bit cleaner?
 Made canges to how error messages show, now a separate template with return links according to where the error came from (Error from register page will have a "retry" link pointing back to register page).
 Added return link to register page lol.

+18.04:

+Hardened the users rights management, added error messages to undefined pages with integer id's and added a function which checks login (returns error page if no login) for certain functions.
+Undefined pages won't break the app now and users can only edit/remove their own content.